Whitney Laine, M. OMSc

 Theta Healing Practitioner

 I completed the four year program over a course of six years at the Canadian Academy of Osteopathy in Hamilton, Ontario.
 I graduated in 2019 with a Masters in Osteopathic Manipulative Sciences.
-Alongside my Osteopathic training I spent five years deepening my somatic movement practices, the communication with my own subtle body senses.
+Alongside my Osteopathic training I spent six years deepening my somatic movement practices, the communication with my own subtle body senses.
 Also working with a wide range of patients from digestive disorders, chronic migraines, back/neck pain, neurological conditions such as MS/Parkinson’s, preventative and rehabilitation of injury with professional athletes.

 While developing my practice I worked in a variety of clinical settings as part of an integrated health care network, in a professional Osteopathic clinic, at my private home clinic, as well as teaching Osteopathic movement principles in meditation and dance at various locations including The Hamilton Conservatory For The Arts.
-These diverse settings allowed me to develop my professional Osteopathic skills ahead of the game and gain experience working with a wide variety of patient types.
+These diverse settings allowed me to develop my professional Osteopathic skills and gain experience working with a wide variety of patient types.
 I provide my clients with individualized alignment practices to complement their osteopathy treatment.

 Eight years experience as professional dancer, dance teacher and rehearsal director co-ordinating shows for companies across Mexico; I now offer a contrasting perspective to movement based on principles of osteopathy, subtle body awareness and flow state.
 I am dedicated to empowering others in sensing their own unique alignment and expressions of movement.